A zero waste life – Part 2

 In the middle of all this, our daughter has finished college and has started working.
 Our elder son is in college in Hyderabad and our youngest is going to give his XIIth board next year.
 So life goes on.
 Zero waste is not possible in this world.
 Even with our strict rules, while in Kerala and now in Bangalore, we do indulge and that unfortunately generates waste.
 But we are careful and always aware of the consequences.
 Its not about sustainability and zero waste.
 Its about finding our purpose in life and fulfilling it.

-2 replies on “A zero waste life – Part 2”
+2 responses to “A zero waste life – Part 2”

 “Har parivaar ke 5 lakshan hote hai